Teaching Models to Teach Themselves: Reasoning at the Edge of Learnability: Extended Related Work

 \subsection{Self-Play and Teacher-Student Setups}

 Self-play offers a complementary lens on autonomous capability growth, classically exemplified by game-playing agents trained without external data, such as AlphaZero~\citep{silver2018alphazero}.
 Our approach is inspired by a line of research demonstrating that {\em asymmetric} self-play can induce powerful automatic curricula.
 In early work, ~\citet{sukhbaatar2017asymmetric} introduced the canonical Alice--Bob framework in which one agent (Alice) proposes tasks while another (Bob) attempts to solve them, yielding a natural progression of ``just-hard-enough'' challenges that drive learning.
 This idea was later extended to complex embodied domains in robotics, where asymmetric self-play enabled automatic discovery of diverse manipulation goals without manual task specification~\citep{openai2021asymmetricselfplay}.
 Applying these ideas from robotics and control to large language models introduces fundamentally different challenges: LLMs operate over a discrete, symbolic problem space with no environment simulator to evaluate intermediate progress; a teacher must generate \emph{entire tasks}, often requiring multi-step reasoning.
 Moreover, rewards in language domains are extremely sparse and brittle---for mathematical problems, correctness is essentially binary and offers no gradient toward partial solutions.
 Modern LLM self-play methods thus differ in mechanism: SPIN \citep{chen2024spin}, Triplet self-play \citep{wang2025stablellmselfplay}, and ReST$^{\text{EM}}$ \citep{singh2024beyond} optimize for self-consistency or solution quality.
 These methods generate responses and still presuppose the existence of well-formed input prompts or curated high-quality questions.
 Recent systems like AlphaProof \citep{AlphaProofNature2025} attempt to mitigate this sparsity at test-time by using an LLM to generate a "natural curriculum" of auxiliary theorem variations for additional training \citep{AlphaProofNature2025}.
 In the context of RLHF, eva~\citep{ye2024eva} casts RLHF as an asymmetric creator--solver game in which a creator evolves prompts to expose alignment weaknesses and a solver adapts to reward-model feedback.
-A series of near-contemporary works leverages pre-trained LLMs themselves as an untapped resource for question generation.
-Such "fully data-free" co-evolving systems—including Absolute Zero \citep{zhao2025absolute}, R-Zero \citep{huang2025rzero}, Language Self-Play (LSP) \citep{kuba2025languageselfplay}, SeRL \citep{fang2025serl} and Self-Questioning Language Models (SQLM) \citep{chen2025selfquestioning}—jointly evolve task creators and solvers via intrinsic or proxy rewards such as majority vote, learnability, reward-model preferences, or gradient magnitudes.
-Because these methods optimize intrinsic or proxy objectives, they risk drifting to degenerate or unlearnable tasks, are sensitive to reward hacking where models learn to maximize training (pseudo-)reward, and lack guarantees of progress (see an analysis of AbsoluteZero in \citet{chae2025understandingselfplay}).
-This connects directly to a line of works investigating the broader question of whether self-training — the process where a model learns from its own judgments — can be sustained within RL, and how far self-improvement can be driven by intrinsic or self-generated rewards.
-Prolonged RL with self-rewards often results in sudden and complete performance collapse \citep{shafayat2025largereasoningmodelsselftrain,chae2025understandingselfplay}, when rewards vanish or when generator and solver objectives misalign, especially in discrete, symbolic domains with essentially binary correctness signals.
-This fragility mirrors earlier findings in unsupervised curriculum generation \citep{dennis2020paired,racaniere2020settersolver,jiang2021ued}.
-These observations motivate our design: we learn a teacher \emph{policy} via meta-RL that generates verifiable math questions directly optimized for student learning progress, grounding the curriculum in a concrete failure regime instead of internal proxy of difficulty.